-Mark Mayo has an M.A. in Instructional Design for Second Language Education.
-He has lived in South America, but currently resides in Northern California with his family (and dachshunds).
+Mark Mayo has an M.A. in Instructional Design for Second Language Education, and lives in Northern California with his family and two dachshunds.

 You can find Mark on LinkedIn: https://www.linkedin.com/in/markcmayo and Twitter: https://twitter.com/MChMayo